 The Danish biogas industry has experienced remarkable growth over the last several years.
 The framework conditions formulated under the Energy Agreement from 2012 has triggered a 300 % increase in biogas production from 2012 to 2018.
 The US biogas market has also seen substantial growth of late driven primarily by the federal Renewable Fuel Standard, California Low Carbon Fuel Standard and the implementation of state-level food waste bans.
 The Danish biogas market provides a unique platform for replication.
 The Danish public and private sector along with other key stakeholders are seeking collaboration opportunities with trade partners to share their experience and expertise in this field.

 Three Danish partners from the private and public sector have created the Biogas Go Global Alliance with the purpose of contributing to reciprocal knowledge sharing between Denmark and the United States on biogas production.
 The purpose of Biogas Go Gloval is to improve framework conditions, create new business models and reduce the financial risks of biogas production, thereby accelerating the green transition in both countries.
-The initiators behind the project is Agro Business Park and the Danish Innovation Network for Biomass (INBIOM) in cooperation with the Danish North American Trade Council’s Waste, Recycling & Biogas Advisory (WBA) and the Danish Energy Agency.
+The initiators behind the project is Food & Bio Cluster Denmark and the Danish Innovation Network for Bioresources (INBIOM) in cooperation with the Danish North American Trade Council’s Waste, Recycling & Biogas Advisory (WBA) and the Danish Energy Agency.

 With the knowledge that exists within Denmark on biogas production, this alliance aims to break down the following barriers: